 Immature White-crowned Sparrow

-I photographed this White-crowned Sparrow on a post in my yard here in Arkansas.
-I had my camera and lens on a tripod while sitting in my yard near a feeder.
+I photographed this immature White-crowned Sparrow on a wooden post in my yard here in Arkansas, on a bright, sunny morning with soft light enhancing its plumage.
+I had my camera set up on a tripod while sitting near a feeder, waiting for the right moment.

 • Date: 02/05/11